Cash Statement Proofs (DEBK Invariants)

 From Cash.vwEquityReconciliationByYear, per YearNumber we define:

-Additionally, for corporation tax carry mechanics (loss regime), the view exposes:
+Additionally, for business tax carry mechanics (loss regime), the view exposes:

 All monetary amounts are ultimately presented rounded to 2dp.